soundpress/RulesOfNYC/docs/c38/index.rst

 (t) Hoses and water lines must be turned to the closed position upon completion of use.
 Water lines must never be left running unattended or for extended periods of time.

-(u) Any person who engages in disorderly behavior as defined in section 1-04(i) of chapter 1 of this title may, in addition to any other applicable penalties, be expelled immediately from the marina, piers, or boat basin.
+(u) Any person who engages in disorderly behavior as defined in 56 RCNY § 1-04(i) may, in addition to any other applicable penalties, be expelled immediately from the marina, piers, or boat basin.

 (v) No person may offer or provide any form of tip, money, gift or any other gratuity to any City employee at any facility.
 No person may procure any services from Department staff except as specifically allowed under these rules.
 Violations of this provision will result in termination of any permit and will bar the violator from any Department facility for a minimum of 24 months.
 Objections to termination of a permit or denial of permit eligibility shall be available under subdivision n of 56 RCNY § 3-06.